 Women’s World Cup TV schedule: How to watch every match today

-The TV schedule for the Women’s World Cup last-16 has been announced by the BBC and ITV
+The TV schedule for the Women’s World Cup quarter-finals has been confirmed by the BBC and ITV

-England will learn their quarter-final opponent at the Women’s World Cup as the knockout stages continue today, following the Lionesses’ dramatic penalty shoot-out victory over Nigeria.
+The quarter-finals of the Women’s World Cup are set as England continue their preparations for Saturday’s clash with Colombia in Sydney.

-There are just two last-16 ties left to play, with Colombia facing Jamaica for a place in the quarter-finals and a meeting with England in Sydney on Saturday.
-Both teams caused huge shocks in making it out of the group stage, with Colombia stunning Germany to top Group H and Jamaica knocking out Brazil to reach the last-16 for the first time.
+After a group stage of shocks and surprises, the tournament has reached its business end with several big names still standing.
+The Lionesses survived a scare to defeat Nigeria on penalties as Sarina Wiegman’s side reached the last eight, but they have now received news that star forward Lauren James is banned for two games after her red card in the last round, when she stamped on Michelle Alozie.

 Here is everything you need to know about how to watch the Women’s World Cup.